Last Updated on April 21, 2023

 These dos are also somewhat prone to these conditions:

 - Mono/Bilateral Cryptorchidism

 - Atrophic Dermatitis

-White Miniature Boxers are particularly prone to deafness and blindness.
+White Boxers are particularly prone to deafness and blindness.
 While these dogs may be unique, we generally do not recommend adopting them for this reason.

 For new puppies and newly adopted dogs, we recommend doing a few health tests.
 Breeders should also perform these health tests on their dogs before breeding them.